PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

 weights of local networks for both actor and critic.
 While implementing MADDPG, actor model of each Agent receive as input the individual state (observations) of the agent and output a (two-dimensional) action vector.
 The critic model of each agent however, receives the states and actions of all actors of all the agents.
 This approach leads to information sharing between the agents.
 During training the Critic of each Agent receives extra information such as states observed and actions taken by all other Agents present whereas the Actor of each Agent has information regarding only that pertcular Agent's observed states and actions taken.
 MADDPG Algorithm can be used to train multiple Agents in cooperative , competitive or mixed cooperative competitive environments.
 To summarize it can be said that MADDPG Algorithm is a centralized training and decentralized execution algorithm.

 # Neural Net Architecture Used:
+  Both the Agents used separate Neural Net Models for both Actor and Critic but the architectures of the Actor Models and Critic Models for both the Agents were same.
 # a) Architecture of Actor Neural-Network Model (for each Agent) :
     A multilayer feed-forward Neural Net Architecture was used with 2 Hidden layers each having 256 hidden neurons.The input layer has number of input neurons equal to the state size and the the output layer has number of output neurons equal to action size.
 A